remip/fv-1-eeprom-tools/README.md

 writepreset(0, myeffect2, PRESETLEN);
 ```

-Upload the project to the Arduino.
+Upload the project to the Arduino and press long the button.

 ## Links